ContainerSSH/examples/.github/PULL_REQUEST_TEMPLATE.md

 ...

-## Are you the owner of the code you are sending in, or do you have permission of the owner?
+## Are you the owner of the code or do you have permission of the owner?

 ...